The equatorial Zanzibar Archipelago has truly amazing weather all year round, but when should you go?

 November and some of December bring a short rain season, which means there will be some powerful but also refreshing rain during the day, which shouldn’t spoil your Zanzibar holiday at all.

-Avoid Zanzibar in April and May, because of super high temperatures, lots of rain and almost unbearable humidity.
+Weather Tip: It's better to avoid Zanzibar in April and May, because of super high temperatures, lots of rain and almost unbearable humidity.

 You might be taking a gamble with your holiday if you plan a beach trip here in November, March (fewer tourists but the weather can be cool and pleasant too) and December, as the weather isn’t as stable as during the dry season, and you might end up with showers during the day.
 However, these subside quickly if you don’t mind tropical humidity.

-Zanzibar Weather Calendar
+Seasonal Breakdown of Zanzibar Weather

 Late December, January and February